-FSRA understands many businesses are operating under their business continuity plans and disruption to regular course operations may cause delays in the production of member disclosure information within the prescribed timelines of the PBA.
-If a plan administrator or their agents are facing challenges in complying with the prescribed timelines, we ask that you let your designated Pension Officer know via email as soon as possible.
+For member-focused communications for which the deadlines have not been extended, FSRA understands many businesses are operating under their business continuity plans and disruption to regular course operations may cause delays in the production of member disclosure information within the prescribed timelines of the PBA.
+If a plan administrator or their agents are facing challenges in complying with the prescribed timelines, we ask that you let your designated Pension Officer know via email as soon as possible and in advance of the deadline.

-While in most cases FSRA does not have discretionary powers to extend the prescribed timelines as they relate to member disclosures, effective immediately, provided you have advised us of the challenges you are experiencing and a reasonable proposed plan of action, administrative monetary penalties will not be levied with respect to late member communications that are due prior to September 1, 2020, or as otherwise agreed with a plan administrator or their agent.
+While in most cases FSRA does not have discretionary powers to extend the prescribed timelines as they relate to member disclosures, provided FSRA has been notified of challenges and received a reasonable proposed plan of action, administrative monetary penalties will not be levied with respect to late member communications.
+However, in some scenarios sending a notice to a member by a certain deadline is a pre-condition to receiving FSRA's consent.
+A decision by FSRA not to impose a penalty does not result in that application being compliant.

 - Q4.
 We are a plan administrator and we have become aware that the transfer ratio of our defined benefit pension plan may have deteriorated by 10% or more and is now below 0.9.
-What should we do? - UPDATED Financial market conditions are changing rapidly and may result in significant volatility in the funded status of pension plans.
+What should we do? - A4.
+Financial market conditions are changing rapidly and may result in significant volatility in the funded status of pension plans.
 As always, the security of pension benefits remains a priority.
 If the administrator of a defined benefit pension plan registered in Ontario knows or ought to know that the plan's transfer ratio may have fallen by 10% or more since the most recently determined transfer ratio (or if the most recently determined transfer ratio was above 1 and may have fallen to 0.9 or less), the administrator shall not transfer any part of the commuted value of a pension, deferred pension or ancillary benefit to which a member or former member is entitled, without first obtaining FSRA's prior approval.

 Please use our Pension Form 10 to seek FSRA's approval, and where possible, please submit the form electronically to CVTransfers@fsrao.ca.
-Please refer to section 19 of Regulation 909 made under the PBA and to FSRA's new Approach Guidance, Limitations on Commuted Value Transfers and Annuity Purchases (DB Pension Plans) < link>, for further detail with respect to this requirement.
+Please refer to section 19 of Regulation 909 made under the PBA and to FSRA's new Approach Guidance, Limitations on Commuted Value Transfers and Annuity Purchases Limitations on Commuted Value Transfers and Annuity Purchases (DB Pension Plans) for further detail with respect to this requirement.